StephCummins/SubTract/README.md

 - Interactive user interface designed with reusable components leveraging React's component-based architecture
 - Responsive Design for a seamless user experience across devices of all sizes
 - AWS S3 image hosting on the cloud to store user avatars
+- Real-time chatbot for personalized budget assistance powered by openAI's API
 - Tests for HTTP Requests to API Endpoints with Jest and Supertest

 ![Dashboard](https://github.com/StephCummins/SubTract/blob/main/public/assets/SubTract_ReadMe_3.png?raw=true)